sttoracle/ORACASB/README.md

 Update: November 13, 2017

 ___
 ## Introduction
 ___
- The purpose of this workshop is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases.
+ The purpose of this workshop is to provide participants hands-on experience using the Oracle CASB Cloud Service trail account to perform some key CASB use cases

 ___
 ## Objectives
 ___